delete-app/landing/apps/landing/src/content/docs/learn/building-real/communication-that-actually-works.md

 ---
-title: "5.2 Communication That Actually Works"
+title: "Communication That Actually Works"
 description: "Beyond 'just communicate better' — research-backed techniques for how to actually talk to your partner."
 sidebar:
   order: 2